If you still use Glyphs 2, read this important information if you plan to upgrade to macOS 12.3 or later.

 By all standards, this is a pretty big range of supported systems for a single version of a single app, considering that macOS 10.9 was released in 2013, almost a decade ago.
 It supports nine major system upgrades.
 Not many Mac apps can say that about themselves.

 OK, back to the good news.
-Here is how you get Glyphs 2 running on macOS Monterey 12.3.
+Here is how you get Glyphs 2 running on macOS Monterey 12.3 or later.

 Latest beta of Glyphs 2